lmcrean/hoverboard-react/docs/docs/index.md

 ## Getting Started

-Tributary is a modern web application that [brief description of your project].
+Hoverboard is a modern web application that [brief description of your project].
 This documentation will help you:

 1. Understand the project structure
 2. Set up your development environment